milenakos/cat-bot/README.md

    pip install -r requirements.txt
    ```

-   If you are running a Gateway Proxy, do ```pip install -r requirements-gw.txt``` instead.
-This uses a custom fork which contacts `localhost:7878` instead, removing ratelimits and heartbeats.
+   If you are running a Gateway Proxy, do `pip install -r requirements-gw.txt` instead.
+This uses a custom fork which contacts `localhost:7878` instead and removes ratelimits and heartbeats.

 4. You will need to add all emojis you want to Discord's App Emoji in the Dev Portal.